a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 This makes the attack harder to detect and defend against, because the connections seem to come from many random sources.

 ##
+#### 📥 TCP Window Size and Its Role in a SYN Flood

+When sending a SYN packet, attackers can manually set a TCP window size value.
+Normally:

+- The TCP window size is advertised by the receiver to indicate how much data it can buffer before needing an acknowledgment (ACK).

+- In a SYN packet, the sender also includes a window size indicating how much data it’s prepared to receive (this is normal TCP behavior).

+🚣‍♂️ **In the context of a SYN flood:**

+- The attacker sets a very small window size (e.g.,`-w 64`) to appear as a client with limited buffer capacity.

+- This can trick the target into allocating additional memory buffers or managing more overhead per connection, especially on large volumes of SYNs.

+- Combined with thousands of SYNs, this can accelerate resource exhaustion on the server.

+💡 While it’s normal for SYN packets to advertise a window, setting small values on purpose (repeatedly and at high volume) is suspicious and may be flagged by IDS tools like Zeek.

+##
 ### 🛟 SYN Flood Attack

 #### 👁️‍🗨️ Continue Monitoring on Ubuntu VM